-Founded by entrepreneur Jack Davis and horror auteur Eli Roth in 2015, Crypt Holdings (dba CryptTV) spreads the message #WeirdisGood through its mobile-friendly, short-form original content featuring monsters, horror stories, and more.
-The message seems to be getting across, as Crypt Holdings raised a $6.2M Series A in March 2018 from Blumhouse Productions and NBC Universal, bringing its total funding to $11M.
+Founded by entrepreneur Jack Davis and horror auteur Eli Roth in 2015, Crypt Holdings (dba CryptTV) produces mobile-friendly, short-form original content featuring monsters, horror stories, and more.
+The digital studio raised a $6.2M Series A in March 2018 from Blumhouse Productions and NBC Universal, bringing its total funding to $11M.

 Type: Mobile app

-A lifestyle brand for the “cosmically curious,” Sanctuary Ventures texts subscribers daily horoscopes written by professional astrologers (and “not some algorithm”).
-Sanctuary investors include Greycroft Partners, which participated in a $1.55M seed round in 2017.
+A lifestyle brand for the “cosmically curious,” Sanctuary Ventures texts subscribers daily horoscopes written by professional astrologers (and “not some algorithm”) to help “combat the existential angst of the modern world.”
+Sanctuary’s investors include Greycroft Partners, which participated in a $1.55M seed round in 2017.